Student Loans and Bankruptcy

 Factors for “Undue Hardship”

-Those who file bankruptcies in California are subject to the laws as they are interpreted in the Ninth Circuit.
+Those who file bankruptcy in California are subject to the laws as interpreted by the Ninth Circuit.
 The Ninth Circuit follows the test for undue hardship set forth in the cases of In re Brunner, In re Shankwiler and In re Pena.
-Those cases state that in order to demonstrate hardship for purposes of discharging a student loan, three criterion must be met: (1) the debtor must prove that he/she cannot maintain a minimal standard of living if forced to repay the student loans, based upon current income and expenses; (2) that additional circumstances exist indicating that this state of affairs is likely to persist for a significant portion of the repayment period; and (3) that the debtor made a good faith effort to repay the loans.
+These say in order to demonstrate hardship for purposes of discharging a student loan, three criterion must be met.
+Firstly, the debtor must prove that he/she cannot maintain a minimal standard of living if forced to repay the student loans, based upon current income and expenses.
+Secondly, that additional circumstances exist indicating that this state of affairs is likely to persist for a significant portion of the repayment period.
+Lastly, that the debtor made a good faith effort to repay the loans.

 The court is required to exercise its discretion in determining whether and undue hardship does in fact exist.